theoneandonlywoj/Courses/XX-XX-XX-Full-Stack GraphQL with Absinthe Phoenix and React/README.md

 ...
 ```

-## Test it in the browser with two queries.
+## Test it in the browser with two queries (ascending and descending order).
 ```graphql
 {
   places(limit: 10, order: ASC) {